 Wilmington Paper- The Program™ marked its fifth year as a sponsor and participant in March for Babies at the event on April 30 at the Meadowlands Racetrack.
 Despite the raindrops, over 3,000 people attended, including a strong crew from Wilmington Paper - The Program™ and Recycling Management Resources.
 You can still support us!

 For the first time in three years, the March for Babies took place in person on Sunday, April 24.
 Wilmington Paper signed on as a Silver Sponsor, and provided volunteers for the Wilmington Paper Kids Zone and Superhero Sprint.

 On a perfect day for walking, Team WPC made our presence felt at the Meadowlands Racetrack to support this important cause.
-Led by the efforts of Brett Lurie and Josh Lurie, Wilmington Paper is a leading fundraising team for all of New Jersey in 2022, raising over $38,000 to date.
+Led by the efforts of Brett Lurie and Josh Lurie, Wilmington Paper is a leading fundraising team for all of New Jersey in 2022, raising almost $40,000.

 See the photo gallery below for highlights from this wonderful event.